-This is especially useful for first time visitors who will appreciate seeing highlighted sections of interest where they can zoom in right away, if those prove to be within their areas of interest.
+This is especially useful for first-time visitors who will appreciate seeing highlighted sections they can click onto right away if those prove to be within their areas of interest.

-To do this, make your navigation very clear and clean so visitors understand where to go straightaway.
-Consider using textual links, as these will allow your visitors to locate their course all the while staying thoroughly engaged with your content.
+To do this, make your navigation very clear and clean so visitors understand where to go straight away.
+Consider using textual links, as these will allow your visitors to find what they’re looking for all the while staying thoroughly engaged with your content.
 Add calls to action as a way to help visitors have an idea of what they should do next.

-Always treat the end of your guest’s visit as a prelude to the next one (that hopefully comes soon enough).
-This is easy to assure when they have made satisfactory purchases – happy with their new stuff, but still keeping an eye out for new arrivals or anything that may pique their interests.
+Always treat the end of your guest’s visit as a prelude to the next one.
+This is easy to assure when they have made satisfactory purchases – happy with their new stuff, but still keeping an eye out for new arrivals or anything that may pique their interest.
 The trick is to sustain engagement, so even if your guest has no choice but to leave he will continue the conversation in other channels or would want to get back right away.

-To do this, encourage them to sign up for your newsletter or offer a free e-book – but do so without nagging, for this will really be a turn off.
+To do this, encourage them to sign up for your newsletter or offer a free ebook – but do so without nagging, or this will be a turn off.
 Remember to invite them back through remarketing strategies, or by sending coupons or special deals after their order via email.